jliszka/jliszka.github.com/_posts/2013-11-14-the-foursquare-theorem.md

 123456789 = 2142^2 + 8673^2 + 6264^2 + 2100^2
 {% endmath %}

-The proof given on the Wikipedia page is only an existence proof, but I was able to find [mostly constructive proof]() elsewhere online.
+The proof given on the Wikipedia page is only an existence proof, but I was able to find a [mostly constructive proof]() elsewhere online.
 I want to present an outline of the proof along with some code that carries out the construction.
 Here's a preview: